 Access to high precision cataract surgery in Melbourne is easy at Mornington Peninsula Eye Clinic

-Mornington Peninsula Eye Clinic brings expert cataract surgery to the Melbourne community with state-of-the-art facilities.
+Mornington Peninsula Eye Clinic brings expert cataract surgery to the Melbourne patients with state-of-the-art facilities.

 A cataract is a normal, age-related clouding of the lens within the eye.
 At birth, a properly developed lens is optically transparent, allowing the transmission of light to the back of the eye where it is detected by sensory retinal tissue and processed into what we know as vision.
 An important role of the lens is the refraction or bending of light as it passes through, such that light rays are focused together at a clear point on the retina.
 The causes of cataract are many and not always fully understood.
 However, the majority of cataract cases are a product of increasing age, resulting in cataract surgery being a common occurrence with our ageing population.
 Specific symptoms may differ slightly depending on the type of cataract, but typically a patient with cataracts may experience: